View the most up-to-date information and forms for special consideration

 Sometimes things go wrong, but knowing your rights and responsibilities is the key.

 Do you need an extension?

-If you are seeking an extension for one assessment for less than five University working days, you can apply for a Discretionary Extension (pdf, 737kb).
-Discretionary Extension forms need to be submitted no later than two working days before the assessment due date and must be emailed directly to your lecturer/teacher, along with supporting documentation.
+If you are seeking an extension for one assessment for less than five University working days, you can apply for a Discretionary Extension (pdf, 602kb).
+Discretionary Extension forms need to be submitted no later than two working days before the assessment due date via 'My Forms' in my Student Centre

 If you need:

 - An extension longer than 5 working days